ShawnRrg/week7-b-extended-kalman-filter/README.md

 The extended Kalman filter(EKF) is a very useful tool in control theory and estimation.
 It is widely used for nonlinear control systems.
 As an extension of traditional Kalman filter, EKF addresses the challenges of nonlinearity, making it be more extensively used in control theory.

 In real world systems, such as autonomous vehicles and aircrafts, exhibit nonlinear behaviors.
 The EKF provides a systematic approach to estimate the states of those nonlinear systems with noisy environment.
 Also, in robotics, for localization and mapping(SLAM), where a robot must estimate its position and orientation within an environment.

+The papers related to mathematical foundations of Kalman filter were firstly established between 1959 and 1961.
+Kalman filter is an optimal way to deal with linear system with noise.
+However, most of the engineering problems are nonlinear.
+So attempts are made to solve those nonlinear problems.
+The EKF used calculus multivariating Taylor Series to linearize a model of a working point.
+If a system is not well known, praticle filters(PF) are used for estimation.